PolusAI/workflow-inference-compiler/README.md

 # Workflow Inference Compiler

 Scientific computing can be difficult in practice due to various complex software issues.
 In particular, chaining together software packages into a computational pipeline can be very error prone.
-Using the [Common Workflow Language](https://www.commonwl.org) (CWL) greatly helps, but users still need to explicitly specify how to connect the steps.
-The Workflow Inference Compiler allows users to specify computational protocols at a very high level of abstraction, it automatically infers almost all connections between steps, and it compiles to CWL for execution.
+Using the [Common Workflow Language](https://www.commonwl.org) (CWL) greatly helps, but like many other workflow languages users still need to explicitly specify how to connect inputs & outputs.
+The Workflow Inference Compiler allows users to specify computational protocols at a very high level of abstraction, it automatically infers almost all connections between inputs & outputs, and it compiles to CWL for execution.

 ![BPS Poster](BPS_poster.svg)